davidly/wordle/README.md

-    -r          Don't Randomize the order of words in the dictionary -s:solution The word to search for instead of the whole dictionary -v          Verbose logging of failures to find a solution. -V for successes too
+    -r          Don't Randomize the order of words in the dictionary -s:solution The word to search for instead of the whole dictionary -v          Verbose logging of failures to find a solution. -V for successes too -x          Use experimental algorithm for finding the next guess
     notes:      Assumes words.txt in the current folder contains a dictionary Only one of -i, -a, or -s can be specified
     samples:    wordle              solve each word in the dictionary